Playwriting (M.F.A. and Certificate)

 Courses of Instruction

-DRAM 3(05)a, Toward Anti-Racist Theater Practice in Playwriting This course aims to identify the roots and branches of racism and white supremacy in the structures and practices of theater making in the United States, including at the School and Yale Repertory Theatre; to interrogate where the practices do harm and hinder; and to invest in the future by inviting students and faculty to imagine and uplift systems and cultures that do not depend upon or promote supremacy, to build a more just and equitable field.
+DRAM 3(05)a, Foundations of Anti-Oppressive New Play Process This course aims to identify the roots and branches of racism and white supremacy in the structures and practices of theater making in the United States, including at the School and Yale Repertory Theatre; to interrogate where the practices do harm and hinder; and to invest in the future by inviting students and faculty to imagine and uplift systems and cultures that do not depend upon or promote supremacy, to build a more just and equitable field.
 This course fulfills the Playwriting requirement for anti-racist theater practice.
 Katie Christie, Anne Erbe, Tarell Alvin McCraney

 DRAM 6a/b, Survey of Theater and Drama See description under Dramaturgy and Dramatic Criticism.
-This course fulfills Playwriting’s theater history requirement.
+This is one of several courses that fulfill Playwriting’s theater history requirement.

 DRAM 7a, Hansberry Welcome A celebratory welcome of the Playwriting program back to campus and David Geffen School of Drama’s hearth.
-Hansberry’s seminal work, A Raisin in the Sun, was based on the spirit of place and home; this intensive, which includes seminar lunches and readings, is required of second- and third-year playwrights.
+Hansberry’s seminal work, A Raisin in the Sun, was based on the spirit of place and home; this intensive, which includes seminar lunches and readings, is required of first-, second-, and third-year playwrights.
 Some activities are open to students in other programs and affinity groups; please check with the chairs for details.
-Anne Erbe, Marcus Gardley, Tarell McCraney
+Anne Erbe, Marcus Gardley, Katie Christie

 DRAM 27b, Second-Year Anchor Class: Theater Now (NYC) This course is taught in New York City and includes visits to productions and rehearsals, meetings with theater professionals, and discussion of assigned weekly writing.
 An immersion in current industry methods, structures, and practices in advance of the playwrights’ final year at the School and the Carlotta Festival of New Plays.
-Amy Herzog
+Marcus Gardley

-DRAM 37a/b, The Production Process A practical and conceptual examination of new plays in production, this course looks at how production frameworks can inform the playwright’s writing process.
-Includes seminars on anti-racist practice, building relationships with collaborators, production timelines, and editing throughout the process.
-Anne Erbe
+DRAM 37a/b, The Production Process This course looks at how workshop and production frameworks can inform the playwright’s writing process, as well as their collaboration with directors, dramaturgs, actors, designers, stage managers, technicians, and theater managers.
+Includes seminars on dramatic structure, building relationships with collaborators, production timelines, and editing throughout the process.
+Anne Erbe, Dustin Wills

 DRAM 47a, Fall Workshop An experimental play space for works in their generative stages.
 Exercises, improvisation, games, and investigation of different modes of creation.
 Sarah Ruhl